Abdxllxh-07/Homeworkia/README.md

 # HomeworkIA

 Throw your problem, get a step-by-step solution and ask whatever questions about the process.
+Works on mobile too

 ## Motivations & Morals

-**This website is entirely free**, cost me £0 to make and **100% open sourced**.
+**This website is entirely free**, cost me £3.70 to make and **100% open sourced**.
 I intend to use it for my own personal use as I am studying my degree.
 It is supposed to be universal, however **excels in maths/physics**, with a lot of the stress testing being using my homework or, the homework of a very generous emergency nursing student in Morocco.

 **HomeworkIA is *vibecoded***, pretty obviously too.
 However, it has still been a fun process and suprisingly harder then I initially had expected.
 Despite not writing a line of code besides some powershell configurations, glimpses of my creativity show in the features I came up with, or this README.
 The difficulty lies in the suprisingly high amount of management or errors to deal with, especially within omniroute, finding a way to maximise efficiency at a low cost is its own skill.